syncfusion-content/maui-docs/MAUI/RadioButton/Getting-Started.md

 ---
 layout: post
-title: Getting Started with .NET MAUI RadioButton control | Syncfusion
+title: Getting Started with .NET MAUI Radio Button control | Syncfusion
-description: Learn here about getting started with Syncfusion Essential Studio .NET MAUI RadioButton control, its elements and more.
+description: Learn here about getting started with Syncfusion Essential Studio .NET MAUI Radio Button control, its elements and more.
-platform: .NET MAUI
+platform: Maui
-control: RadioButton
+control: Radio Button
 documentation: ug
 ---

-## Creating an application with .NET MAUI RadioButton
+## Creating an application with .NET MAUI Radio Button

 This section explains the steps required to work with the `SfRadioButton` control for .NET MAUI.

-## Adding a .NET MAUI RadioButton reference
+## Adding a .NET MAUI Radio Button reference

 Syncfusion .NET MAUI controls are available in [Nuget.org](https://www.nuget.org/).
-To add `.NET MAUI RadioButton` to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.Buttons`, and install it.
+To add `.NET MAUI Radio Button` to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.Buttons`, and install it.

 ## Handler registration